 Requiem for a Stranger

-Requiem for a Stranger is an expansive work of music, movement-theater, and sacred spaces created by physical theater company Vagabond Inventions and Singer-Composer Renee Benson.
-This episodic, ensemble-devised project explores the heartspace of grief and loss.
+Requiem for a Stranger is an expansive work of music, movement-theater, interactive design, and sacred spaces created by physical theater company Vagabond Inventions and Singer-Composer Renee Benson.
+This episodic, ensemble-devised project explores the wild heartspace of grief.

-The Offerings, conceived and directed by Renee Benson, are a series of community rites, healing workshops, and meditative film projects that grew out of Requiem for a Stranger's exploration of the Grief Body.
-They are focused on community building and engagement.
+The Offerings, conceived and directed by Renee Benson, are a series of community rites, healing workshops, and a meditative film project that will precede the premiere of Requiem for a Stranger.
+These events, open to all, are created to respond to the particular burden of grief held in the BIPOC community.

 Artwork by Alaina Comeaux